Gethe/wow-ui-source/README.markdown

     * Rare fishing poles now have a chance to be found in the Bag of Fishing Treasures earned via the Stormwind and Orgrimmar Fishing daily quests.

+  * Inscription

+    * Ink Traders have been added to Orgrimmar and Stormwind.

   * Jewelcrafting